Vonage/vonage-python-sdk/README.md

     git clone git@github.com:Vonage/vonage-python-sdk.git

-or by opening it on GitHub desktop.
+or by opening it on GitHub desktop or by downloading the zip and extracting it.

 ## Usage